cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings-v2.md

 ### Session 17: Film: Containment

+- *Note*: In lieu of the class session, please watch the film *Containment* (2016), directed and produced by Peter Galison & Robb Moss.
 - Peter Galison with Jamie Kruse, “[Waste-Wilderness: A Conversation with Peter L. Galison](https://fopnews.wordpress.com/2011/03/31/galison/),” *FOP News* (21 March 2011).

 ### Session 18: The Cold War Classroom: Teaching Quantum Theory in Postwar American Physics

 - Philip Morrison, “[The laboratory demobilizes](https://www.tandfonline.com/doi/abs/10.1080/00963402.1946.11458041?journalCode=rbul20),” *Bulletin of the Atomic Scientists* 2 (Nov 1946): 5–6.
 - Evelyn Fox Keller, “The anomaly of a woman in physics,” in *Working It Out*, ed.
 Sara Ruddick and Pamela Daniels (New York: Pantheon, 1977), 77–91.
 ISBN: 9780394735573.
-- David Kaiser, “Training quantum mechanics,” in Kaiser, *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 116–135.
+- David Kaiser, “Training quantum mechanics,” in *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 116–135.
 ISBN: 9780226698052.

 ### Session 19: Counterculture and Science

 - David Kaiser and W. Patrick McCray, “Introduction,” in David Kaiser and W. Patrick McCray, eds., *Groovy Science: Knowledge, Innovation, and American Counterculture* (Chicago: University of Chicago Press, 2016), 1–10.
 ISBN: 9780226372884.
-- David Kaiser, “Zen and the Art of Textbook Publishing,” in Kaiser, *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 136–151.
+- David Kaiser, “Zen and the Art of Textbook Publishing,” in *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 136–151.
 ISBN: 9780226698052.

 ## IV.
 Feynman and Postwar Theory